reactjs/core-notes/2016-05/may-19.md

 * Originally we planned to ship 15.0.3 and 15.1.0, but we don’t plan to maintain two branches anyway, so not worth doing now.
 * We will release React versions every two weeks, a couple of days before React Native RCs.
 * We might start using [Lerna](https://lernajs.io), it works great for Babel.
 * Do we ship from a branch or from master?
-No conlusion yet.
+No conclusion yet.

 ------------